TwentyFourMinutes/DulcisX/README.md

 Please note, that the package is currently in the pre-release state.
 This indicates that the version is not yet production ready.

+For a more detailed description on how to install this package please take [this guide](https://twentyfourminutes.github.io/DulcisX/guides/getting_started/installation.html?tabs=property-page-edit%2Cvisualstudio-install) from the packages wiki.

 ## Documentation

+DuclisX build upon a solid Documentation, which is very important for such a huge topic.
+Therefor the project hosts its own Documentation site, which can be found [here]().

-DulcisX provides a better and more detailed overview over the Visual Studio SDK.
-It hoists things such as Helper and Utility Classes, varies enums and other interesting stuff, which is hard to find on the official Microsoft Documentation.
+Moreover DulcisX tries to provide a more detailed overview over the Visual Studio SDK.
+It hoists things such as Utility classes and other interesting stuff, which is hard to find on the official Microsoft Documentation.

-You can find the documentation [here](https://github.com/TwentyFourMinutes/DulcisX/wiki) or by clicking on the 'Wiki' tab.

 ## Coverage